seattlecoderdojo/alexa-workshop/DragonsCave.md

 This is where players will be able to select the first cave.
 But what might they call it?
 Let's set up a bunch of sample utterances for it... "one, cave one, left, left cave, the first one, first cave the first."

 ### Intent 2: caveTwoChoice

 We'll do a similar thing here...
 "Second one, second cave, second, right, tight cave two cave two."

 ### Set the Endpoint and Build it

 Use the same endpoint you used for Hello World.
 Then build the skill.

+## Setting up the code on Cloud9

+Time ran out before I could write up this part of the tutorial, but there's working code in the repo.
+We'll work with it in class, and this readme will get expanded this summer.